textext/textext/docs/README-TexText.md

 ## Known Issues

 - Currently, colors set within the LaTeX code (`\textcolor{...}` in combination with an added `\usepackage{color}` in the preamble file) are irgnored.
+- Nodes which are scaled manually in Inkscape are messed up after recompiled via TexText.
+Originally, TexText has not been designed to provide this capability.
+However, this issue will be fixed in Version 0.8 auf TexText thanks to the support of @sizmailov.
 - TexText fails to produce output if a ghostscript version later 9.20 is installed on your system.
 This is due to broken pstoedit support by ghostscript > 9.20 and cannot directly addressed by TexText.
 - Under windows the Tkinter version of the GUI fails to open due to a bug in Inkscape.
 This will be fixed by the Inkscape team in Inkscape 0.92.3.
 Use the GTK interface instead.